Serena beats No. 2 seed Kontaveit at US Open to reach 3rd Rd

 Eventually they went to a tiebreaker, and at 3-3, a chant of “Let’s go, Serena!” broke out, accompanied by rhythmic clapping.
 Soon, Williams delivered a 101 mph service winner and a 91 mph ace to seal that set.

-To Kontaveit’s credit, she did not fold, did not let the disappointment linger.
-Instead, she raced to a 3-0 edge in the second with 10 winners and zero unforced errors.
+To Kontaveit’s credit, she raced to a 3-0 edge in the second with 10 winners and zero unforced errors.

-In the third, it was Williams who gained the upper hand, and it seemed every point she won elicited an enthusiastic response.
-After a swinging forehand volley winner put Williams a game from victory, she raised both arms, then clenched her left fist.
+In the third, after a swinging forehand volley winner put Williams a game from victory, she raised both arms, then clenched her left fist.

 One game, and five minutes later, it was over — and her stay at the U.S. Open could proceed.